-This lake owes its existence to Tartaret volcano, one of Auvergne's youngest, which stopped the flow of the Couze when it erupted.
-This vast (60ha/148acre) but shallow (6m/20ft) reservoir enjoys a lovely country setting, even more beautiful at sunset.
-Dotted with islets, it shores are jagged, except to the north where the D996 skirts its banks, and to the south-east, where a large beach has been created.
-The rocky needle rising to the north of the lake is called the Saut de la Pucelle (or Virgin's Leap (100m/328ft)).
+This lake owes its existence to the Volcan du Tartaret, one of Auvergne's youngest, which stopped the flow of the Couze River when it erupted.
+This vast (60ha) but shallow (4-6m) natural reservoir boasts a lovely setting dotted with islets.
+It has jagged shores, except to the north, where the D 996 skirts along it, and to the southeast, where a large beach has been created.
+The rocky needle rising to the north of the lake is the waterfall, Saut de la Pucelle (100m).

 See all tourist sites